Summer Songwriting and Industry Workshop

 During her songwriting career, Goeke has received recognition among her community, peers, and the industry.
 Her music video of “Whiskey in a Teacup” acquired sponsorship by Johnnie Walker Whiskey.
 She was voted in the top 3 Best Musicians in the 2020 Houston Chronicle Best of the Best, breaking genre trends between Travis Scott and Slim Thug.
 She has also been a 2-time finalist in the HoustonLive Songfest.
 The dynamic songwriter has performed at the Springboard Festivals in Houston, New Orleans, and Memphis, and most recently, Goeke won the Regional Semi-Finals of the Synapse Star Search national competition and performed in the finals in November 2024 at the Analog Room in Nashville, TN.

-Goeke continues to make musical markings with a new release set for 2025.
+Goeke continues to make musical markings with a new release set for 2026.
 The three song EP, produced by Canadian, Dale Penner (Nickelback, Loverboy), brings together upbeat songs full of sass and musicianship.
-She remains an active co-writer and performer in the Houston-based Gothic-Americana trio Runaway Revival and currently fills her days creating music and art inspired by her new home, Billings, MT, and managing events at the family’s creative space, The Workshop.
+She remains an active co-writer and performer in the Houston-based Gothic-Americana trio Runaway Revival and currently fills her days creating music and art inspired by her new home, Billings, MT, and providing vocal and songwriting coaching.